 You can describe the market and industry that your business is operating in this place.
 You also need to provide a highlight of the opportunities that you will take advantage of as a business.
 Explain whether your market research revealed any trends that are unique.

 The next point is illustrating the competitive landscape of your brand.
 Which areas are your competitors doing well and where are they underperforming?
 What are your motivation to join this industry and the weaknesses that you will exploit?
 How will your competitors react logically and will you take customers from your competitors and how?
+You will find the details in all the business plan examples.

 4. The Operational Structure

 This section focuses on the tangible elements of the business.
 It explains how your business will operate on a daily basis.
 A good business plan should detail out this information clearly.
+Just download a business plan template free from the internet, and check the section.

 Explain the legal structure of your business.
 Are you dealing with a proprietorship?
 It is advisable to create an organizational chart especially if you have multiple stakeholders.
 It shows how each individual brings something to the table.